RemoteAudioStats

 receivedSampleRate

-The sampling rate of the received audio stream in the reported interval.
+Sampling rate of the received remote audio stream during the reporting interval.

 receivedBitrate

-The average bitrate (Kbps) of the received audio stream in the reported interval.
+Average bitrate (Kbps) of the received remote audio stream during the reporting interval.

 totalFrozenTime

-The total freeze time (ms) of the remote audio stream after the remote user joins the channel.
-In a session, audio freeze occurs when the audio frame loss rate reaches 4%.
+Total duration (ms) of audio freezes experienced by the remote user after joining the channel.
+An audio freeze is counted when the audio frame loss rate exceeds 4%.

 frozenRate